m0xk/claim/README.md

 The accounts.ts file can be modified to include your sol address

-the data.rs file can modified to inlcude your sol address
+the data.rs file can modified to inlcude your sol address (This is the set of addresses stored on chain that eligible to claim)

 In tests folder spec_0 and spec_3 can be run